Ganesh156/online_store/README.md

 1. Structuring the project you need to put in same folder which includes frontend and backend.

-2. And to run both backend and frontend you need to run the command "python manage.py runserver" and "npm start" in diffrent terminal.
+2. And to run both backend and frontend you need to run the command "python manage.py runserver" and "npm start" respectivly in diffrent terminal.

 3.For admin to login use email--ganicoit1992@gmail.com, password:1234

 4.Then perform related operation.

 Enjoy shoping.....